thazhemadam/forerunner-buildkite-plugin/README.md

   If multiple paths trigger a `template` pipeline, it is triggered once for each path (subject to `path_processor` alterations, detailed below).

 * A `command` target is one that invokes a command once for each path (subject to the `path_processor` alterations, detailed below) and is expected to generate pipelines and pass them to `buildkite-agent pipeline upload` itself.
+  This command type is very flexible and allows for truly devious pipelines to be created.

+* A `custom` target is one that invokes a custom script/logic for all the paths (subject to the `path_processor` alterations, detailed below) and is expected to iterate through all the matched paths, generate pipelines and pass them to `buildkite-agent pipeline upload` itself (at the very least.)
-  This command type is by far the most flexible and allows for truly devious pipelines to be created.
+  This target type is by far the most flexible and allows for truly devious and complex pipelines to be created, whose scope of operation is not limited to each path, but extends to the entire pipeline itself.

 As mentioned above, `template` and `command` targets are, by default, invoked once for each modified file.
 To control this behavior, the user may provide a `path_processor` argument to munge the paths in an intelligent way.